piyushsingh223/Taiyo.ai-my-assignment/README.md

-# Frontend Engineer Coding Task - Taiyo.ai
+# Assignment For Frontend Engineer - Taiyo.ai

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).